 IV.
 Heals, Utility Skills, and Elite Skills

-Although the build I linked earlier has a base of skills that I stick to in the average fight, it’s important to note that heals, utility skills, and elite skills can change depending on the situation.
+It’s important to note that heals, utility skills, and elite skills can change depending on the situation.
 There is no reason to use Epidemic on a purely single-target encounter, as good as it is.
 There are some encounters that demand more group utility and survivability through wells.
 Minions are completely worthless and flat-out detrimental in some fights.
 Knowing all the utility skills available to me lets me adjust my build to match different situations.

 Consume Conditions: Absorbs all conditions and heals, with each absorbed condition boosting the heal.
 The cookie-cutter heal for necromancers without well traits, particularly Ritual Mastery (Well of Blood’s cooldown is too long without it).
 The best part is this heal essentially ignores poison’s healing debuff and, in fact, gets stronger from absorbing poison.
 It can also be chained with corruption skills to boost the heal.
-In PvE, I mostly use this underwater, but it can be okay in some condition-heavy encounters.

 Corruption Skills: Corruption abilities provide utility on top of the occasional damage.
 The downside to them is they each apply a condition on the necromancer, but this self-applied condition can be transferred to mobs with Deathly Swarm and Putrid Mark.